unibo-spe/spe-slides/content/10-ddd/_index.md

 - _Wiring_ aggregates, entities, and value objects _together_
 - Exposing _coarse-grained functionalities_ to the users
 - Providing a _façade_ for the domain
-- Make the business logic evolvable, interchangeable, replaceable
+- Making the business logic evolvable, interchangeable, replaceable

 ### Remarks

-- Services may be _exposed_ via ReSTful API
+- Services may be _exposed_ via RESTful APIs
-- Should be designed keeping _current uses cases_ into account (i.e. design services to be _purpose-specific_)
+- Should be designed taking _current use cases_ into account (i.e. design services to be _purpose-specific_)
     + entities/objects should support _future use cases_, too (i.e. design entities/objects to be _general purpose_)

 ---